teambit/docs/docs/workspace/03-component-statuses.md

 ---
 id: statuses
-title: Workspace Statuses
+title: Component States
 ---

-The `bit status` [command](/docs/apis/cli-all#status) displays the state of the tracked components in your project's workspace.
+Bit displays the state of the tracked components in your project's workspace.

 Knowing the state of the workspace's components is always important - which components are staged, modified or have missing dependencies, for example.
-It's important to note that we're talking about **the state of components with pending changes** - meaning, components that are pending export - they could be tracked and before their first export, or modified after export.

-A component may exist in more than one state.
+A component may have more than one state.
 A state that is derived from its code status (such as modified) and a state derived from its dependencies (e.g. pending to be tagged).

-Listed here are all possible component states.
+> TODO - Diagram

+## Get component state

+Bit shows the state of each component in the workspace' component list using annotations and icons.
+You can also get this data with running the `bit status` command in the terminal.

+> This document uses the terminology used as part of the terminal outputs.

+## States

 ### Nothing to tag or export